AdaCore/spark2014/reqs/use-cases/analyse-multiple-models.rst

 :ID: UC.AnalyseMultipleModels
 :Overview: In certain situations, it is useful to define dual abstract views on the state provided by a given module: one of those views provides an abstraction that makes sense to calling code, while the other is more implementation-focused.
-:Target Rel: |rel 1|
+:Target Rel: |rel1|
 :Priority: Required
 :Part of: Base Product
-:Current users:
+:Current users: All
-:Future users:
+:Future users:  All

 Precondition
 ^^^^^^^^^^^^

 #.
 All preconditions hold from :ref:`uc-analyse-data-flow`, :ref:`uc-analyse-information-flow`
-   and ''TBD'' (ref for proof use case).

-#.
-TBD: decide if we want to forbid this use case in retrospective/generative mode and so
-   need to impose a restriction to stop that.
+   and :ref:`uc-formally-verify`.

 #.
 Code base contains packages where it would be useful to define multiple abstract views of the hidden
    state contained within those packages.